tkaburagi/springcloud-microservicesapp-onlinestore/README.md

 # springcloud-microservicesapp-onlinestore

 This is a Microservice application for Pivotal Cloud Foundry.
 Microsevices and 12 Factor Application elements are implemented.
 This is a very good an application for demonstration.
-This can run on outside PCF using OSS Netflix but Some changes and additinal development are needed. **This app was developed for very short term.
+This can run outside PCF using OSS Netflix but Some changes and additinal development are needed. **This app was developed for very short term.
 Some error handling is not yet implemented and also refactoring is highly required.
 Take care to user:)**

-# Pre-requisite
+## Pre-requisite
 This application requires five PCF services.
 * MySQL for PCF (Datastore) : http://docs.pivotal.io/p-mysql/index.html
  * Service Name : mysql (depends on manifest.yml)